trilobite-poetry/trilobite-poetry.github.io/issues/_current/harrison.md

 deliver the promises for the others. each of us

-become and then we promise all that we know
+become and then we unwrap all that we know

 our own entries and exits and that we shower